PatrickMaiyer/Portapack_Wiki/Audio-Receivers.md

-The Audio App is the main way that signal can be heard and seen in detail.
+The Audio App is the main way that signals can be heard and seen in detail.
 Three types of decoders are provided for audio modulated signals and a spectrum view of the signals.
 The user interface has the ability to view and change:

-* **SPEC:** Display a Spectrum of the received signal and allows viewing of 10MHz of RF Spectrum, centred on a configurable frequency, with 5MHz above the frequency and 5MHz below.
+* **SPEC:** Display a Spectrum of the received signal and allow viewing of 10MHz of RF Spectrum, centered on a configurable frequency, with 5MHz above the frequency and 5MHz below.

-* **AM:** Its purpose is to Demodulate and Record RF Signals modulated using the Amplitude Modulation scheme.
+* **AM:** Demodulate and Record RF Signals modulated using the Amplitude Modulation scheme.
 It can demodulate Double-Sideband AM (ITU Designation: A3E) and both Lower-Sideband and Upper-Sideband Single-Sideband AM (ITU Classification: R2E, H3E, J3E) signals.

 * **NFM:** The Narrow Band Frequency Modulation decoding ITU Classification: FM3

-* **WBM:** The Wide FM Receiver is a Sub-Application of the Audio Receiver Application.
+* **WFM:** The Wide FM Receiver is a Sub-Application of the Audio Receiver Application.
 Its purpose is to Demodulate and Record RF Signals modulated using the Frequency Modulation scheme.
 It can demodulate mono and stereo Wide FM signals of 200KHz bandwidth.
 Such signals are commonly used for VHF FM Broadcast services.

 The Key Items on the App that can be seen or selected with the cursor and changed with the encoder knob are:

 * **Title bar:** The usual Items may be changed and displayed.

-* **Mode:** On the line below title bar is the demodulation mode AM, NFN, WFM, SPEC.
+* **Mode:** On the line below title bar is the demodulation mode AM, NFM, WFM, SPEC.
 When either of these are selected it will bring up a secondary set of relevant items on the line below.
 These are discussed in secondary items below.

 * **Frequency:** The Centre frequency of the demodulation band.

-* **Gain:** Setting are shown in order of LNA(IF) (0-40) and VGA (Baseband Gain) (0-62).
+* **Gain:** Settings are shown in order of LNA(IF) (0-40) and VGA (Baseband Gain) (0-62).
 When either of these are selected in the secondary line the AMP setting is shown and can be as either set to  0=0db or 1=14dB.

 * **Signal Display:** The three coloured displays are top to bottom RSSI(Red/Blue) with an average marker in the line.
 Next is the Baseband signal and last the Audio level.

 * **Volume:** The Last item on this line is the audio volume control (O-99) that is used with either headphone or speaker if fitted.